 Image Source: Pixabay

 Fitness is one of the world's favorite pastimes.
 Not only is it right for you, but it also improves your physical body, your mood, and it has a vast range of benefits attached to it.
-Exercise is proper for you, but everyone gets their kicks in some way or the other.
+Vaping and exercise are proper for you, but everyone gets their kicks in some way or the other.

 For the people who get theirs from vaping, the question stands:

 "How does vaping affect your fitness?"

 Well, in this article, we'll be discussing just that.
 Below, we'll tell you all there is to know about how vaping influences your fitness, how harmful or beneficial it is, as well as defining if its affects the body.
 But before we get into the text, you might want to, as we're sure you'll find the right answers there.

 Fitness & Vaping | Are They Mutually Exclusive?